-- 68. Eligibility requirements for commercial pilot licence. - 69.
-Aeronautical knowledge requirements for CPL. - 70.
-Specific requirements for the issue of aeroplane category rating. - 71.
-Specific requirements for the issue of helicopter category rating. - 72.
-Specific requirements for the issue of powered lift category rating. - 73.
-Specific requirements for the issue of airship category rating. - 74.
-Specific requirements for the issue of lighter than air (balloon category) rating. - 75.
-Privileges and limitations of holder of commercial pilot licence. - 76.
-Renewal requirements for commercial pilot licence.
+- 67. Eligibility requirements for commercial pilot licence - 68.
+Aeronautical knowledge requirements for CPL - 69.
+Skill requirement for issuance of CPL - 70.
+Specific requirements for issuance of aeroplane category rating - 71.
+Specific requirements for issuance of helicopter category rating - 72.
+Specific requirements for issuance of powered lift category rating - 73.
+Specific requirements for issuance of airship category rating - 74.
+Specific requirements for issuance of lighter than air (balloon category) rating - 75.
+Privileges and limitations of holder of commercial pilot licence - 76.
+Renewal requirements for commercial pilot licence